codemillmatt/Rx-Cure/Presentation/CureWhatAilsYou.md

 ---

-# Operating on an IObservable
+# Operating on an Observable
-* Operators take IObservable
+* Operators take Observable
-* Operators return IObservable (sometimes)
+* Operators return Observable (sometimes)
 * Chain 'em together!
 * Operate in turn - one after the other